RadiantTechLtd/Guides/sections/3_FastAPI_Backend/chapters/4_JavaScript/README.md

 }
 ```

-This function will get the values from the inputs, and then redirect the browser to the URL for the API endpoint.
+This function will get the values from the inputs, and then redirect the browser to a page showing the result of the API call.

 ## Try it out